Erwin High School

 Clyde A. Erwin High School is a public school located in Asheville, North Carolina.
 But would you ever think that the school itself was haunted?
-If you are a fan of all things paranormal, you’re going to probably want to visit this school or even near it.
+If you are a fan of all things paranormal, you’re going to want to visit this school or even be near it probably.
 That’s because there had been several reports of poltergeist activity happening over the years.
-We’ll be discussing the history of the school, how it possibly became haunted, and whether or not if its the place to still visit if you’re planning a trip to Asheville.
+We’ll be discussing the school’s history, how it possibly became haunted, and if it’s a place to visit if you’re planning a trip to Asheville.
 If you are a local or a student at this school, consider yourself lucky (assuming you’re into the paranormal stuff).

 Image source: https://www.gannett-cdn.com/-mm-/ff21803b0b4ace89193156a043b9bfc6cfbf1c25/c=207-0-3394-2396/local/-/media/2016/10/27/CarolinaGroup/Asheville/636131788775065321-CountyHomeCemetery-003.JPG?width=540&height=405&fit=crop

-Before Erwin High School was built, the land where the school sits on now was used for another purpose.
+Before Erwin High School was built, the school’s land was used for another purpose.
 It was the original Country Home Cemetery.
 This was a “Potter’s field” or a cemetery that interred Asheville’s poorer citizens.
 The cemetery was said to exist as early as the 1800s.
 However, historical documents specify that the earliest deed to the land was dated back to 1834.
 According to the paperwork, it declared that the cemetery was to be kept in the trust of the poor citizens of Buncombe County.
 Near the Country Home cemetery was a farmhouse and a home that housed the elderly.
 At one point, it was a group home for troubled boys.

 Today, the brick farmhouse is no longer standing.
 As of today, it serves as the 911 Call Center for Buncombe County.
 One of the more noticeable features of the cemetery was that it only had one headstone intact.
 Almost 99 percent of the graves buried in this cemetery were unmarked.
-One caretaker of the cemetery said that when he took over the duties in the late 1940s, he recalled seeing bodies being buried in shallow graves.
+One caretaker of the cemetery said that he recalled seeing bodies being buried in shallow graves when he took over the duties in the late 1940s.
 The graves were mostly no more than seven inches deep.
 When the caretaker hired a few boys to take care of the grounds, it didn’t take long for the crew to inadvertently dig up as many as eight human skulls from the shallow graves.
 Eventually, they were able to gather those skulls and re-bury them in a single grave.

 Construction of Erwin High School

 Most of the graves contained skeletons, as reported by one worker through a member of the Buncombe County Genealogical Society.
 That same worker declared that the project to dig up graves would also be his last, given what he believed was his own personal disgust with the project.
-Legend has it that one of the bodies that were exhumed and re-interred was a young woman who died in 1965.
-As to whether or not she was one of the last to be buried there is anyone’s guess.
+Legend has it that one of the exhumed bodies and re-interred was a young woman who died in 1965.
+Whether or not she was one of the last to be buried there is anyone’s guess.
 Others interred in the cemetery were either stillborn or illegitimate children and elderly citizens who had died with little to nothing to their names.

 After all was said and done, as many as 600 bodies were exhumed and re-interred in the new Country Home Cemetery.
 It is believed that as Erwin High School stands today, there are more than 200 human remains that lay below the surface of what was once known as a burial ground.
 If that wasn’t disturbing enough, it seems to have set the stage for the series of hauntings this school would go through.